prafullkulshrestha/emdm/paragraphqa.matching.service/README.md

  * TF stands for "Term Frequency".
 The number indicates the frequency of the word appearing in a document.
  * IDF stands for "Inverse Document Frequency".
 This means, how common or rare a word is in the entire document set.
 The closer it is to 0,      	the more common a word is.
 This metric can be calculated by taking the total number of documents, dividing it by the number of documents 	that contain a word, and calculating the logarithm.

-## Assumptions
-* The application is not going to run in a cluster mode.
-* One Organization is associated with more than one developers
-* One developer is associated with one organization only
-* Once configured the minutely rate limit will apply to all the apis uniformly.

 ## Prerequisite
 * Install JDK 1.8.
 * Download STS to import and do further development on it